BigBang001/Secure-Contact-Organizer/README.md

 - **Robust Password Recovery:** Implement a password recovery mechanism that allows users to regain access to their account in case they forget their password, without compromising security.

+- **Default Username and Password:** Upon the first run of the application, use the following default credentials to log in:
+Username: user123
+Password: password123
+It's recommended to change the default password after logging in for the first time to ensure the security of your account.

 ### Technical Details

 - **Programming Language:** C++